 Doctor Bartolo, Rosina’s overly protective guardian, covets Rosina in a less-than-savory way.
 In our production, Bartolo was a classic 18th C dilettanti, a gentleman who obsessively collects exotic things: object d’art, scientific specimens, curiosities, and women.
 Two enormous bookcases filled with specimen bell jars and rare objects from the Natural World flanked Bartolo’s salon.
 Upstage left was another large cabinet displaying his butterfly collection, each brightly colored specimen carefully pinned and displayed.
 If he can connive it, Rosina could become his young wife, another prize possession for his collection.

-The set was designed and engineered to tour.
+The set was designed and built to tour.

 Conductor: Annunziata Tomaro